-"initial motion to dismiss"), claiming it was the incorrect defendant and that Plaintiff was instead solely employed by PESC - a separate and distinct entity.
-Supporting the assertions made in the initial motion to dismiss was a declaration by Andrea Kirkpatrick, who was the payroll administrator for Philip Services Corporation.
-Relying upon the initial motion to dismiss and the attached declaration, Plaintiff voluntarily dismissed the initial suit on October 7, 2008 and filed her Complaint (Doc.
-2) against defendant PESC under the current case number 08-cv-710, that same day (see Doc.
-95, p.
-2).
-Subsequent discovery led Plaintiff to believe that the initial motion to dismiss and attached declaration were "fraudulently deceptive as to the relationship between PESC and Philip Services Corporation, that in actuality they were one entity for employment purposes" (Id.).
-Therefore, Plaintiff believes that both PESC and PSC can be considered her employer for Title VII purposes.
-As such, she further believes she was correct in filing her initial suit against PSC and that the doctrine of equitable tolling should apply to allow her Title VII claims in the instant suit to be considered timely.
+After voluntarily dismissing her initial suit against PSC and filing the instant suit, subsequent discovery led Plaintiff to believe that the initial motion to dismiss and attached declaration were "fraudulently deceptive as to the relationship between PESC and Philip Services Corporation, that in actuality they were one entity for employment purposes" (Id.).
+Therefore, Plaintiff now believes that both PESC and PSC can be considered her employer for Title VII purposes, whereby she moved to amend her Complaint in this suit in order to add PSC as a party defendant (see Doc.
+58 - 1st Am.
+Comp.).
+Plaintiff further believes she was correct in filing her initial suit against PSC and that the doctrine of equitable tolling should apply, allowing her Title VII claims in the instant suit to be considered timely.

-Reviewing Plaintiff's arguments and supporting exhibits, the Court finds that the evidence supports her theory that PESC, along with PSC, can both be considered proper Title VII defendants in this case and that the initial motion to dismiss misled Plaintiff to believe her initial suit against PSC was improper.
+Reviewing Plaintiff's arguments and supporting exhibits, the Court finds that the evidence supports her theory that both PESC and PSC can be considered proper Title VII defendants in this case and that the initial motion to dismiss misled Plaintiff to believe her initial suit against PSC was improper.
 Two corporate entities will be considered a "single employer" if they are part of a "single integrated enterprise."
 N.L.R.B. v.
 Western Temporary Serv., Inc., 821 F.2d 1258, 1266 (7th Cir.
 1987).
-Yet, this "integrated enterprise" test was considered

-"too amorphous" and thus the Seventh Circuit found that the test should be abrogated for Title VII cases.
+Yet, this "integrated enterprise" test was considered "too amorphous" and thus the Seventh Circuit found that the test should be abrogated for Title VII cases.
 Worth v.
 Tyer II, 276 F.3d 249, 260 (7th Cir.
 2001) (citing Papa v.
 Katy Ind., Inc., 166 F.3d 937, 940-43 (7th Cir.
 1999)).
 Instead, the Seventh Circuit found three ways in which certain affiliated corporate entities can be considered proper Title VII defendants.
 Id. at 259.
 First, any of the entities that maintained an employment relationship with the plaintiff could be named as a defendant under Title VII.
 Id. (citation omitted).
 Second, any of the entities found to have forfeited its limited liability could be considered a proper Title VII defendant.
 Id. (citation omitted).
 The most common method of showing that an entity forfeited its limited liability is by piercing the corporate veil, "whereby corporate formalities are ignored and the actions of one company can accrue to another."
 Id. (citation omitted).
 In order to pierce the corporate veil, the Court must find that a unity of interest and ownership exists between the two entities so that their separate corporate personalities no longer exist, and that continuing to treat the two entities as separate "would sanction a fraud or promote injustice."
 Id. (citation omitted).
 The third way to find that affiliated corporate entities are proper Title VII defendants is when an entity is found to have succeeded its predecessors liability.
 Id. at 260 (citation omitted).